DIY Felt Gnome Ornament with Free Pattern

 Instructions

-- Take the hat cut out with curvy bottom end and place the leaves and the cherry cut out on it.
+- Take the hat cut out with curvy bottom end and place the leaves and the berry cut out on it.
 Place the leaves adjacent to each other and then place the cherry on the top of the leaves.
-Take any one of the big round cut outs (the body/ clothe) and place the beard and the nose cut out on it as shown in the picture of this step.
+Take any one of the big round cut outs (the body/ clothes) and place the beard and the nose cut out on it as shown in the picture of this step.

 - Cut a piece of ribbon (any length you prefer for the ornament) and fold it into half; glue the open ends of the folded ribbon to create a loop.
 Grab the other cut outs.